JanisGeise/sparseSpatialSampling/README.md

     cube = pv.PolyData(join("..", "tests", "cube.stl"))
     domain_3d = {"name": "example domain STL", "bounds": None, "type": "stl", "is_geometry": False, "coordinates": cube}

-    # if we have geomtries inside the domain, we can add the same way as we did for the domain
+    # if we have geometries inside the domain, we can add the same way as we did for the domain
     geometry = {"name": "example geometry 2D", "bounds": [[xmin, ymin], [xmax, ymax]], "type": "cube", "is_geometry": True}

     # execute S^3, the coordinates are the corrdinates of the cell centers in the original grid while metric is the